matthewbowling123/Engineering3-documentation/README.md

 ![image](https://user-images.githubusercontent.com/112979288/197881381-daa2392d-a8fc-4f08-aa23-eb66158adc65.png)

 ### Reflection
 I did not finish this project by the date it was due however I still learned a lot from it.
 For example I learned more about the revolve tool as well as a few other tools like mirror.
----
+The most important thing I learned was probably section views, because you could dimension off of parts that could not be seen.---

 ## Assembly Practice